Entrepreneur’s parental benefits

 You can get child home care allowance, if your child under 3 years of age is looked after at home instead of municipal day care.
 The caregiver can be the child's parent, grandparent or a hired nanny.

-You can get private day care allowance if your child is looked after by a nanny that you have hired or a private day care provider.
+You can get private day care allowance if your child is looked after by a paid caregiver or a private day care provider.
+Note that the child must be under school age.
 You cannot get this allowance if your child is in municipal day care.
 Kela pays the private day care allowance directly to the hired nanny or private day care provider.

 You can get flexible care allowance for a child under 3 years if you work for 30 hours per week or less and are insured under YEL or MYEL.
 You can get the flexible care allowance even if your child is attending day care, for instance.